 |Closing Costs: Loan fees, title, escrow, inspections, appraisal, etc.||$4,500|

 |Appraised Value(completed project)||$475,000|

 Owner’s equity.
 With construction loans, banks want the borrower to have some “skin in the game” in the form of owner’s equity.
-If you are borrowing on the land as well as the construction, you will need to make a substantial down payment of 20% to 25% on the land purchased, and then the bank will typically loan 80% or more of the construction costs, as long as the total loan does not exceed 75% or 80% of the value of the completed project.
-The land is assumed to account for 25% to 33% of the value of the completed project.
-If you already own the land, then the land will count as equity in the project, and you may be able to borrow 100% of the construction cost.
+If you are borrowing on the land as well as the construction, you will need to make a substantial down payment of 20% to 25% of the completed value of the land and building.
+The land is typically assumed to account for 25% to 33% of the value of the completed project.
+If you already own the land, then the land will count as equity in the project, and you may be able to borrow up to 100% of the construction cost.